LONDON: The death toll from coronavirus in the UK has risen to 335, said the official website of the UK government.

-Except funerals, places of worship, shops and gym will all close and social events including weddings will be postponed.
+Except funerals, places of worship, shops and gym will all be closed and social events including weddings will be postponed.

 “From this evening I must give the British people a very simple instruction — you must stay at home,” Johnson said.

 “Because the critical thing we must do is stop the disease spreading between households,” said Boris.